jundalisay/spblist/content/en/research/mao/quotations/chapter-28.md

 on the majority of the masses and win their support.

 {{< cite >}}
-"The Tasks of the Chinese Communist Party in the Period of Resistance to Japan " (May 3, 1937), Selected Works, Vol. I, p.
+"The Tasks of the Chinese Communist Party in the Period of Resistance to Japan" (May 3, 1937), Selected Works, Vol. I, p.
 274.*
 {{< /cite >}}

 Communists should set an example in study; at all times they should be pupils of the masses as well as their teachers.

-"The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
-198.*
+<cite>"The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
+198.*</cite>

 Every Communist working in the mass movements should be a friend of the masses and not a boss over them, an indefatigable teacher and not a bureaucratic politician.

 Communists must never separate themselves from the majority of the people or neglect them by leading only a few progressive contingents in an isolated and rash advance, but must take care to forge close links between the progressive elements and the broad masses.
-This is what is meant by thinking in terms of the majority.Ibid., p.
-201.*
+This is what is meant by thinking in terms of the majority.

+<cite>Ibid., p.
+201.*</cite>

 We Communists are like seeds and the people are like the soil.
 Wherever we go, we must unite with the people, take root and blossom among them.

 {{< cite >}}
 "On the Chungking Negotiations" (October 17, 1945), Selected Works, Vol. IV, p.
 58.